pseudocoders/GPT-notes/angular/components.md

 These are the primary methods for communicating between components in Angular.
 The choice of method depends on factors like component hierarchy, data flow direction, and the complexity of your application.
 Each method has its advantages and is suitable for different scenarios, so you should choose the one that best fits your specific requirements.

-### Communication between two Angular components synchronously using RxJS and a shared service.
+### Example of communication between two Angular components using RxJS and a shared service.

 In this example, we'll create a shared service to exchange data between two components: a parent and a child component.